fightforthefuture/digital-climate-strike/CONTRIBUTING.md

 [TravisCI](https://travis-ci.com/global-climate-strikes/digital-climate-strike/branches) is set up to build the widget and upload it to Google Cloud Storage on every commit to the master branch.

+## Development Docker container

+If you don't have (or don't want to use) a NodeJS environment available locally, you can use simple Docker container shipped in the repository.

+Follow these steps:

+1. Install `docker` tool using [instruction for you platform](https://docs.docker.com/install/)
+2. Go to the project directory and start the container using `docker-compose up` command.
+The first start will be slower, because the container has to be built.
+3. See built project at [http://127.0.0.1:8080](http://127.0.0.1:8080)

+You can modify settings by editing `docker-compose.yml` file.
+The container needs to be rebuilt afterwards

 # Dev Notes

 - We use [BEM](http://getbem.com/) for CSS class structure